6G Localization and Sensing in the Near Field: Features, Opportunities, and Challenges: Open Research Challenges

 \subsection{Wideband NF}

-\ac{nf} localization relies on the variation of phase information along the \ac{elaa} and/or \ac{ris}.
-When wideband signals are considered, such variation is conditioned on the specific frequency component (e.g., subcarrier in the case of \ac{ofdm} implementation) due to the \ac{bse}.
+\ac{nf} \ac{las} rely on the variation of phase information across the \ac{elaa} and/or \ac{ris}.
+When wideband signals are considered {(e.g., in sub-THz and THz systems with large bandwidth)}, such variation is conditioned on the specific frequency component (e.g., subcarrier in the case of \ac{ofdm} implementation) due to the \ac{bse}.
 Consequently, different focal points can be experienced for different spectral components with a fixed phase configuration at the \ac{elaa}.
-In the \ac{las} case, the variation of the phase of the received signal along the \ac{elaa} at the different frequencies provides additional information concerning the source position.
+However, the variation of the phase provides additional information concerning the source position.
 In this case, the position information comes from both the \ac{nf} effect and from the use of the wide bandwidth signal.
 Practical algorithms are foreseen to extract the positioning information in such a context with affordable complexity.